BuildForSDG/team-029-backend/README.md

 ```
 npm run start
 ```
-7. Install `postman` to test all endpoints
+7. Install and use `postman` to test all endpoints

 ## Testing